cronvel/ne/essential-todo.md

 Essential features:

 * Store multiple places in the text, and go to it
-* Search and replace with fixed string

 Less essentials features:

 * Line of context (scroll up/down few more lines, so that the cursor is not at the top or bottom)
+* Indent selection
+* Purify indentation (re-indent the whole file)
+* In-app settings (like auto-indent char and step)
+* Load config at the start of the program (key bindings, etc...)
+* Highlighter/TextMachine sub-program (run concurrently the host language and the child, while delegating to the child if the host grammar allow it - useful for highlighting Vue.js template)
 * File watcher, detecting if another app has changed the file, ask for reload or warn before saving
-* Highlighter/TextMachine sub-program (run concurrently the host language and the child, while delegating to the child if the host grammar allow it - useful for highlighting Vue.js template)
-* Load config at the start of the program (key bindings, etc...)
-* In-app setting (like auto-indent char and step)